polyaxon/polyaxon/templates/customization/customize_run_environment.md

     ...
     ```

- 2. a command `pip install -r polyaxon_requirements.txt` int he to install our requirements
+ 2. a command `pip install -r polyaxon_requirements.txt` to install the requirements

     ```yaml